-Figure 7: When targets stay relatively distributed, the robots hover around the centroid.
+Figure 8: When targets stay relatively distributed, the robots hover around the centroid.
+(The black points represent targets while the gray points represent robots.)

-Figure 8: Results of robot team performing task using summation of force vectors.
+Figure 9: Results of robot team performing task using summation of force vectors.
 The robots with the triangular flags are acting as targets, while the robots without the flags are performing the distributed observation.